Updated to: 28 August 2019Download as PDF

 It is required to formulate a monitoring plan (Plan de Aplicación de Seguimiento Ambiental, PASA).
 The PASA contains inspection and monitoring during the phases of implementation, operation and closure.

-Environmental units of the regional and national ministries, local governments at the level of the nine departamentos and municipality should do the inspection and surveillance of the project during implementation, operation and closure.
+Environmental units of the regional and national ministries, local governments at the level of the nine departamentos and municipalities should do the inspection and surveillance of the project during implementation, operation and closure.

-The OTBs (local community organizations) are involved in monitoring according to the environmental management plan.
+The Gobiernos Indígena Originario Campesinos Autónomous (local autonomous governments) are involved in monitoring according to the PASA.

 Environmental licenses could be suspended if the project does not meet the requirements laid down in the Environment Law or its regulations.
 This includes violations in categorization, the elaboration of the EIA, the elaboration of the mitigation measures plan and environmental monitoring plan.
 In the implementation phase the project can be stopped through the suspension of the environmental license, or in the case when the operator fails to comply with the approved mitigation measures and environmental monitoring plan.

-Ley Medio Ambiente y su Reglamento Prevención y Control Ambiental
+Ley Medio Ambiente y su Reglamento Prevención y Control Ambiental, 2006, article 169 to 171.

 Public participation requirements for ESIA process stages